theabstraction/rococo/README.md

 There are makefiles for OSX, but I only ever fix OSX when I notice it is broken, and its an unofficial part of the distrbution - but it is in use commercially, so when I fix it, it does function.

-Since MPLAT (Media-PLATform) uses DX11 and renderer and XAudio2 as sound, and I haven't implemented an OpenGL renderer or OpenAL sound engine then the MPlatform currently needs work to get it compiled for OSX.
+Since MPLAT (Media-PLATform) uses DX11 as renderer and XAudio2 as sound, and I haven't implemented an OpenGL renderer or OpenAL sound engine then the MPlatform currently needs work to get it compiled for OSX.
 The Win32 specific stuff is fairly well quaranteened though.

+There is also no IDE script debugger for OSX, so plan to debug your scripts on a PC then port to OSX.

 Both Hyperverse and MHOST depend on MPLAT

-If you have any problems drop me an email mark.anthony.taylor@gmail.com.
+If you have any problems drop me an email